Settorezero/Arlok/arduino/bluetooth/readme.md

 ## Bluetooth Remote

 Arlok is moved using an app on an Android device that sends serial commands over Bluetooth.
 For this example is needed an **HC-05** or an **HC-06** Bluetooth module.
 Android app + source code are provided here.
+Uncomment the #define LIPO if you're using Arlok powered from LiPo Battery and attach the +V battery on A2 so you can read the battery voltage on display and android app too.

 ![Arlok Bluetooth Remote App](../../media/bt/arlok_bluetooth_app.jpg)